 But the Royal Projects are about much more than food production.
 There’s a drive to ensure that hill- tribe communities thrive and remain self-sufficient.
 This should ensure that fewer young people feel pressure to leave the hills and seek work in the cities instead staying to preserve the local culture.
 People now have real pride in their origins – folk activities regularly take place in the villages around the Royal Project and visitors are welcome to join.

 You can tour the plantations and see the terraces where crops are grown.
 But if you are in the mood for a hike (and this really is the region for it) then head into the hills.
-And at Doi Mon Chaem, there are spectacular viewpoints and occasionally you’ll come across the hill-tribe people themselves, some in colourful native costume and always wearing a smile.
+There are spectacular viewpoints and occasionally you’ll come across the hill-tribe people themselves, some in colourful native costume and always wearing a smile.

 It’s all very tranquil, but if you’re seeking more adrenalin fuelled fun, then you can’t miss out on the local Formula One races – Hmong style.
 These wooden go-karts are how local people get their kicks and you can join them, hurtling 400 metres down the hill with only a crude break to control your speed.
 Okay, these vehicles may not reach the speeds of Formula One cars, but when you’re heading downhill, around tight bends, just a few inches from the surface of a bumpy, unsealed road on a rickety hand-made kart, it’s a white knuckle ride all the way.